 Cybersecurity: Keeping Political Leaders Safe in 2023

-Hackers constantly look for methods to access confidential information or disrupt networks for financial gain or malicious intent.
+Hackers constantly seek methods to access confidential information or disrupt networks for financial gain or malicious intent.

-It could include stealing private data to launching distributed denial-of-service (DDoS) attacks.
+It could include stealing private data and launching distributed denial-of-service (DDoS) attacks.

 The best strategy to protect against these attacks is using strong passwords, regularly updating software, and using two-factor authentication whenever possible.

-Political leaders must use up-to-date antivirus software and an intrusion detection system (IDS) or intrusion prevention system (IPS).
+Political leaders must use up-to-date antivirus software and intrusion detection (IDS) or intrusion prevention systems (IPS).

-Phishing scams are the most common types of cyberattacks because they don’t require a great deal of technical expertise—all hackers need is a list of email addresses and some practical copywriting skills.
+Phishing scams are the most common types of cyberattacks because they don’t require much technical expertise—all hackers need is a list of email addresses and some practical copywriting skills.

 These scams often involve emails that appear to come from legitimate sources but contain malicious links or requests for sensitive information.

-To protect yourself from these scams, never click on any links or open attachments from unknown senders and regularly update your spam filters.
+To protect yourself from these scams, never click on links or open attachments from unknown senders, and regularly update your spam filters.